IBM/BlueXolo/README.md

 ## List of Contributors

 BlueXolo was originally created in 2016 at IBM by the Systems division in Guadalajara, Jalisco, Mexico.
-With a great contribution of Tecnologico de Monterrey.
+With a great contribution of Tecnológico de Monterrey.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->